New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the android_app_install tool do? +

 Install a selected Android app APK into Redroid.
 Arbitrary Play Store restore is intentionally not faked; provide apk_path or install manually.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does android_app_install accept? +